Antarctic Scale Worm

 On its backside, the worm has 15 pair of protective scales that work like armor for its body, similar to the land-based armadillo.
 These elytra also help them blend in with the ocean floor when they bury themselves in the sediment.

 5 Incredible Antarctic Scale Worm Facts!

-- This worm has 15 pair of “armor” plates on its back for protection
+- This worm has 15 pairs of “armor” plates on its back for protection.

 The gold scale worm was classified and named in 1939 by Charles Carmichael Arthur Monro of Scotland, a zoologist in the British Museum of Natural History.

-Antarctic scale worms grow up to a giant 8 inches (20 cm) in length.
+Antarctic scale worms (eulagisca gigantea) grow up to a giant 8 inches (20 cm) in length.
 They are virtually flat from their back to their abdomen.
-But across the back or abdomen the worms are up to 4 inches (10cm) wide.
+But across the back or abdomen, the worms are up to 4 inches (10cm) wide.